Orlando Admissions FAQ

 17. I'm an international student, are there any extra Admissions requirements?

 Yes there are.
 International students are required to take the TOEFL (Test Of English as a Foreign Language) and score above a 213.
 In addition to this, international students must fill out all information of the International Student Application Supplement.
+You can visit our International Student page for more information.

 18. Is the GRE required?